tlhaas/HypermediaRequest/README.md

   * Run `ruby server.rb`
   * ctrl-c stops the server

 Of course you don't have to use server.rb.
-You can point it at REST service you want, but playing with new toys is fun, so...
+You can point it at any REST service you want, but playing with new toys is fun, so...

 ### example files